 This all made for a really light dinner and no hangover for the wedding the next day!
 I’m not normally so restrained with the wine!!
 We also got to try a taste of a delicious Launa Rioja which made its way onto the wine list!
 Keep a look out for that one, it’s pretty special!

 It’s only the first few weeks of this new chef so I’ll be back with an update next time I eat there.
 Dinner at the Great Northern was a relaxed, delicious experience and I recommend it to anyone who is in town.

 Edit: The Chef at the pub has since changed to Harry Lumsden, Junior Masterchef Winner.
 He cooks with a love for seasonal produce and makes fantastic, inventive dishes!

-Edit: you can read about more evenings at the Great Northern by clicking on the following links… Wine Tasting at the Great Northern, Wine Tasting & Food Pairing Evening at the Great Northern, The Great Northern Beer Festival, Menu Tasting at The Great Northern, Great Northern Dinner
+You can read about more evenings and events at the Great Northern Pub by clicking on the following links… Wine Tasting at the Great Northern, Wine Tasting & Food Pairing Evening at the Great Northern, The Great Northern Beer Festival, Menu Tasting at The Great Northern, Great Northern Dinner